andreu-oliver/titta-eeg-demo-experiment/readme.md

 - [ ] Program the stimuli to advance on gaze 1000ms
 - [ ] Trigger information with dificulty level embeded
+- [ ] Use target coordenates to pass along the AOI areas to Pro Lab
+- [x] Accept directory path in stimuli check
 - [x] Change the stimuli to the visual search stimuli
 - [x] Finish the documentation
 - [x] Trigger